multiplealiases/video-scrungler/README.md

 ### KDE service menu

 Right-click on a video
-and it should appear in the context menu as "Transcode video", with sub-menus
+and it should appear in the context menu as "Transcode video for web", with sub-menus

 * "to 10 MB"